ZNZ PhD Grants

 - Lay Summary (max.
 200 words)

-- It should also include a cover letter, a short curriculum vitae (including a publication list) of the ZNZ group leader and the student (when known), diploma report (if available) and the names of two potential referees not collaborating with the applicant.
+- It should also include a cover letter, a short curriculum vitae (including a publication list) of the ZNZ group leader and the student (when known) and diploma report (if available).

-- The next application deadline is 1 October 2019.
-On average, a total of four years of doctoral salaries can be funded.
+- The next application deadline is 1 October 2023.
+On average, funding of four years of doctoral salaries is available.
 The complete application in English should be sent as one PDF file including all required documents by the ZNZ group leader directly to the ZNZ office.
 Simultaneous submission to other granting agencies should be mentioned in the proposal.
 Incomplete applications cannot be considered.

-- The selection criteria are the applicant's achievements, the qualifications of the PhD candidate and the quality/originality of the project.
-Non-tenured applicants are preferred.
+The selection criteria are the applicant's achievements, the qualifications of the PhD candidate and the quality/originality of the project.
+Only applications from early stage non-tenured group leaders are accepted.
 Female applicants are particularly welcome.